 The Stronic pulsators are the best-known thrusting dildos on the market.
 Made by the German company Fun Factory and powered by a magnetic weight system, the Stronics pulse back and forth rather than vibrate.
-There are now six different Stronic shapes:
+There are currently six different Stronic shapes (soon to be less!):

-- The Eins (or “One,” the first of its kind): Straight shaft that widens outward a little; includes a nub at the end of the insertable length to stimulate the vaginal mouth/vulva/maybe even clit (depending on user’s pelvic floor spacing and angle used at).
+- The Eins (or “One,” the first of its kind): Straight shaft that widens outward a little; includes a nub at the end of the insertable length to stimulate the vaginal mouth.
+Discontinued, so get one now or never!

 - The Bi Fusion: Pulsating shaft plus an adjustable clitoral arm that vibrates.
 (Apparently the vibrations are fairly buzzy, so if that’s not your thing, steer clear.)